tht/autodoist/README.md

 Recurring lists
 ====================

 The program looks for all parentless tasks with a recurring date.
 If they contain sub-tasks, they will be restored in the same order when the parentless task is checked.
+Todoist Premium is not required for this functionality.

 ![See example](https://i.imgur.com/WKKd14o.gif)